OtaoDavis/Load_Balancer_Project/README.md

     docker-compose up -d
     ```

+## For automated deployment of the project
+Navigate to the project root directory where your docker-compose.yml and Makefile are located and run the following commands:

+# Build the Docker images
+make build

+# Start the containers
+make up

+# To view logs
+make logs

+# To stop the containers
+make down

+# To clean up everything
+make clean

+# To restart the containers
+make restart

 ## Running the Performance Tests

 To run the performance tests and generate the charts, follow these steps: